Tim Read: State politics

 Read had previously run for the Greens at the 2013 federal election for Wills, and at the 2014 Victorian election for Brunswick.
 In the 2018 Victorian election he won in Brunswick, the first time a non-Labor-aligned MP had been elected for the seat.

-In Parliament, Read has campaigned on the issues of climate change, the over-incarceration and deaths in custody of Aboriginal Victorians, and the promotion of active transportation and bike safety.
+In Parliament, Read campaigned on the issues of climate change, the over-incarceration and deaths in custody of Aboriginal Victorians, and the promotion of active transportation and bike safety.
 His inaugural speech in Parliament listed Victoria's biggest public health challenges as: heatwaves and climate change, our approach to drugs and crime, and diabetes.

-In 2019, he called for pill-testing and the decriminalisation of public drunkenness in his first two adjournment matters, for the later calling on the Attorney-General to 'form a working group to establish a process to care for people found to be intoxicated in public' and to 'establish appropriate facilities, instead of relying on police cells' – the path to decriminalisation ultimately announced by the Victorian government later that year.
+In 2019, he called for pill-testing and the decriminalisation of public drunkenness in his first two adjournment matters, for the latter calling on the Attorney-General to 'form a working group to establish a process to care for people found to be intoxicated in public' and to 'establish appropriate facilities, instead of relying on police cells' – the path to decriminalisation ultimately announced by the Victorian government later that year.

-A prodigious drafter of private members bills, in his first term he was responsible for the Victorian Green's bills to introduce pill-testing, reform Victoria's bail laws, raise the age of criminal responsibility to 14, and to strengthen political integrity laws and the Independent Broad-based Anti-corruption Commission (IBAC).
+As a prominent drafter of private members bills, in his first term he was responsible for the Victorian Greens' bills to introduce pill-testing, reform Victoria's bail laws, raise the age of criminal responsibility to 14, and to strengthen political integrity laws and the Independent Broad-based Anti-corruption Commission (IBAC).
 He also sought to amend legislation to raise Victoria's renewable energy target from 50% to 100% renewable energy by 2030.

 In 2020 he was credited in playing a key role in preventing a controversial change to the Judicial Proceedings Reports Act 1958 which would have potentially criminalised the families of dead victims of sexual assault naming the victim, unless they had first obtained a court order.

-He was part of a successful campaign to reduce restrictions on gay men donating blood, although he continues to advocate for a further easing of the remaining restrictions.
+He was part of a successful campaign to reduce restrictions on gay men donating blood, although he continued to advocate for a further easing of the remaining restrictions.

-Since March 2023, Read has been Chair of the Integrity and Oversight Committee.
+From March 2023 until his passing, Read was the Chair of the Integrity and Oversight Committee.
 He was elected to the role following the Andrews Government's decision to have a non-government chair.
-In August 2023, he was involved in a "spat" with Victorian Labor MP Belinda Wilson, after he supported a motion condemning her and her Labor colleagues for their questions which were perceived as an "attempting to smear" the Commissioner.
+In August 2023, he was involved in a "spat" with Victorian Labor MP Belinda Wilson, after he supported a motion condemning her and her Labor colleagues for their questions which were perceived as "attempting to smear" the Commissioner.
 Wilson later apologised to Read for shouting.

+In January 2026, Read announced he would not contest the 2026 Victorian state election, following a metastatic cancer diagnosis.